-Uma Devi made her debut as a singer in Rafiq Rizvi’s Haqdar (1946), where she sang the song “Ek Rang Mein Sab Rang Jaate Hain” under the music direction of Naushad’s assistant Mohammad Shafi.
+Uma Devi made her debut as a singer in Rafiq Rizvi’s Haqdar (1946).
+Her first song was “Ek Rang Mein Sab Rang Jaate Hain” under the music direction of Naushad’s assistant Mohammad Shafi.
 Her breakthrough came with A.R.
-Kardar’s social drama “Dard,” where she sang the classic “Afsana likh Rahi Hoon,” which made her a star singer.
+Kardar’s social drama Dard (1947), where she sang the classic “Afsana likh Rahi Hoon,” which made her a star singer.
 She also sang songs like “Yeh Kaun Chala Meri Aankhon Mein Samakar,” “Aaj Machi Hai Dhoom Jhoom Khushi Mein Jhoom,” and “Betab Hai Dil Dard Mohabbat Ke Asar Se” which was a duet with superstar Suraiya.

-Besides the success, Uma Devi also got lucky on the personal front when her well-wisher, Akhtar Abbas Kazi, decided to leave Pakistan for the sake of being with her and moved to Bombay to get married to her.
+Besides the success, Uma Devi also got lucky on the personal front.
+Her long time well-wisher, Akhtar Abbas Kazi, decided to leave Pakistan, to be with her.
+He moved to Bombay and married to her.
 The couple had four children and shared a life together until Kazi’s passing in 1992.

 Uma Devi’s career as a singer went well with films like Natak (1947), Anjuman (1947), Anokhi Ada (1948), Chandralekha (1948), Heer Ranjha (1948), Kajal (1948), Pugree (1948), Satyanarayan (1948), Bhakta Pundlik (1949), Bhikhari (1949), Chandni Raat (1949), Dhoomketu (1949), Dillagi (1949), Ek Teri Nishani (1949), Hamari Kismat (1949), Gharana (1949), Jio Raja (1949), Pyar Ki Raat (1949), Rooplekha (1949), Aakhri Paigham (1949), Saudamini (1950), Saudamini (1951), Goonj (1952), Usha Kiran (1952), Raj Mahal (1953), Rangeen Raten (1956), Taksaal (1956), Naya Zamana (1957), and many more.